-In 1984, she became the first female GSU Department of Risk Management and Insurance faculty member when Dr. John Hall asked her to become a part-time instructor, teaching the undergraduate Principles of Insurance course.
+In 1984, she became the first female Georgia State Department of Risk Management and Insurance faculty member when Dr. John Hall asked her to become a part-time instructor, teaching the undergraduate Principles of Insurance course.
 In 1988, Dr. Hall asked her to become a member of the full-time faculty where she taught until her retirement as a senior lecturer in 2010.
 She earned professional designations in property and liability insurance (CPCU, ARM, ARe, ARP), life and health insurance (CLU, ChFc), and personal financial planning (CFP).
 During that time, she taught undergraduate courses including Principles of Insurance, Property and Liability Insurance, Employee Benefits, and Personal Financial Planning.
 At the graduate level, she taught Property and Liability Insurance, Employee Benefits, and Retirement Planning.
 Additionally, Ms. Gaunt served as chair of the RMI Department Scholarship Committee, responsible for awarding both undergraduate and graduate scholarships.

 Ms. Gaunt also taught in the International Visiting Fellows management development program sponsored by Munich Reinsurance Company for many years.
 The Fellows were required to write a research paper.
 She mentored the Fellows in their writing and edited their papers.
 She also edited the 14th edition of Life Insurance by Kenneth Black, Jr., Harold D. Skipper, and Kenneth Black, III published in 2013.